brainstormforce/bb-header-footer/readme.txt

 = Which themes are supported by this plugin? =

-1. Beaver Builder theme.
+1. Beaver Builder Theme.
-2. Genesis.
+2. Genesis Theme (and should work with most of it's child themes).
-3. Generatepress.
+3. GeneratePress Theme

 == Changelog ==